RetroTrigger/minimal-fedora-install/README.md

-# Minimal Fedora i3 Desktop
+# Minimal Fedora BSPWM Desktop

-Bootstrap a minimal i3 Linux desktop using Fedora on a modern laptop with Intel hardware (CPU/GPU/Wireless)
+Bootstrap a minimal BSPWM Linux desktop using Fedora on a modern laptop with Intel hardware (CPU/GPU/Wireless)

 ### Usage